Terri Sewell: 2010

-After four-term Democratic incumbent Artur Davis gave up the seat to run for governor, Sewell entered the Democratic primary—the real contest in this majority Democratic, majority-black district.
+After four-term Democratic incumbent Artur Davis gave up the seat to run for governor, Sewell entered the Democratic primary, the real contest in this majority Democratic, majority-black district.
 She finished first in the four-way primary with 36.8% of the vote.
-In the runoff, she defeated Jefferson County commissioner Sheila Smoot with 55% of the vote.
+In the runoff, she defeated Jefferson County Commissioner Sheila Smoot with 55% of the vote.

-In the general election, Sewell defeated Republican opponent Don Chamberlain with 72.4% of the vote.
+In the general election, Sewell defeated Republican opponent Don Chamberlain with 72.4% of the vote as expected.

 2012

-Sewell was the only candidate to file for the Democratic nomination in 2012, and defeated Chamberlain again in the general election.
-She has not had a Republican opponent since.
+Sewell was the only candidate to file for the Democratic nomination in 2012 and defeated Chamberlain again in the general election.
+This was the last time Sewell had a Republican opponent until 2022.

 2014

 Sewell was challenged in the Democratic primary by Tamara Harris Johnson, a former Birmingham City Attorney.
 She defeated Johnson with 83.9% of the vote, effectively clinching a third term.

 2016

 Sewell won a fourth term against a write-in opponent.

 2018

 Sewell won a fifth term against a write-in opponent.